auth0-sandbox/auth0-application-development/module01-instructions.md

     <div style="text-align: center;">
     <img src="./.assets/images/auth0-bad-callback-url.png" /></div>

+1. Do not trust the URL that Auth0 display, the application could have sent the wrong information!
-1. In the *DEBUG CONSOLE* panel in VS Code, find and copy the URL that you just used to launch the application.
+In the *DEBUG CONSOLE* panel in VS Code, find and copy the URL that you just used to launch the application.
 If you are working on the project locally, this will be http://localhost:37500.
 If you are in a GitHub Codespace the server will have a random name like "cuddly-journey".